 At the end of each academic year, each faculty member writes a brief self-reflection of his/her performance for the year.
-This no more than two page document can include progress toward meeting job description and goals and a summary of the impact this work has had on his/her own development, as well as how activities have benefitted students, the department, the College, and the community.
-(See Appendix D for Self Reflection Guidelines.)
+This two page (maximum) document can include progress toward meeting job description and goals and a summary of the impact this work has had on his/her own development, as well as how activities have benefitted students, the department, the College, and the community.
+(See Appendix E for Self Reflection Guidelines.)